 - All original headings designated as major topic (the exceptions are explained under the MeSH Mapping Project section below).

-NLM has begun an OLDMEDLINE OT subject heading-to-MeSH heading mapping project.
-This project maps the original subject headings assigned to the citations when they appeared in the print indexes to the current MeSH vocabulary.
-NLM estimates that as of December 2012 approximately 93% of the OLDMEDLINE citations have at least one current MeSH heading (while 81% have been completely mapped) and will, therefore, be retrieved by PubMed searches that incorporate MeSH Headings.
-About 80% of the original main subject headings have been mapped (this has dropped from 89% as more new headings are encountered with each new index that is converted; also, many of the subheadings attached to the original subject headings remain to be mapped).
-The original subject headings are being retained in the OT field.
+In 2005, NLM began an OLDMEDLINE OT subject heading-to-MeSH heading mapping project.
+This project mapped the original subject headings assigned to the citations when they appeared in the print indexes to the current MeSH vocabulary.
+As of December 2015, 100% of OLDMEDLINE citations have at least one current MeSH heading and will, therefore, be retrieved by PubMed searches that incorporate MeSH Headings.
+Many of the subheadings attached to the original subject headings are not mapped because they tend to be phrases derived from the article title and vary greatly.
+The original subject headings are retained in the OT field.
+This mapping project began as a manual effort that was automated over time and culminated with the use of the Medical Text Indexer (MTI) on every OLDMEDLINE-derived citation to enhance the MeSH.

 Please note: The majority of current MeSH headings added to OLDMEDLINE subset records have been added as Major MeSH Headings because sixteen of the eighteen years of data have only headings under which the citations appeared in the print indexes.
 However, two years of data, the 1964 and 1965 CIM, contain additional MeSH headings that do not represent the major point of the article yet are also set to Major status because the original distinction between major and not major had been lost over the years during various conversion efforts and NLM did not have the resources to restore that distinction.
 Remember, as explained above, that OLDMEDLINE citations have MeSH headings such as the commonly used check tags for Animals, Age groups, etc. applied inconsistently and that subheading practices varied greatly over the years.
 An asterisk denotes major topic, i.e., MH - *Autopsy.
 Geographic headings and most check tags do not have an asterisk.

-During Year-End Processing, non-major MeSH headings are added to citations.
+During Year-End Processing, non-major MeSH headings may be added to citations.
 The MeSH headings added are associated with Supplementary Concept Records (SCRs).
 Each SCR has an associated Main Heading(s), which is its Heading Mapped-to (HM) in the MeSH Browser.
-For example, when the RN - 7778-18-9 (Calcium Sulfate) is added to an OLDMEDLINE citation, then the MH - Calcium Sulfate is added as well.
+For example, when the RN - A25P3CP5S7 (bromfenacoum) is added to an OLDMEDLINE citation, then the MH - 4-Hydroxycoumarins is added as well.

 To search for all citations that originated from the OLDMEDLINE print index sources, regardless of their status, search jsubsetom in PubMed.

-It is important to note that there are also tens of thousands of citations in PubMed that pre-date 1965 as a publication date with the status of [PubMed] as a result of the NLM Back Issue Digitization Project and not from the old print indexes.
-There are no Other Terms or MeSH Headings on these citations.
+It is important to note that there are also tens of thousands of citations in PubMed with a publication date that pre-dates 1965 and the status of [PubMed] that are the result of either the NLM Back Issue Digitization Project or are back issue citation submissions that pre-date the start of MEDLINE indexing from publishers of MEDLINE journals for issues.
+These citations do not originate from the old print indexes and there are no Other Terms or MeSH Headings on these citations.

 See these NLM Technical Bulletin articles for additional information: